aschuerch/MBBI_ComputerPracticum/_episodes/08-Assembly.md

 This will take a while.
 Try not to interrupt your connection to the server while the calculation takes place.

-You might notice that the sequences are no longer in fastq format but in (fasta format)[https://en.wikipedia.org/wiki/FASTA_format].
+You might notice that the sequences are no longer in fastq format but in [fasta format](https://en.wikipedia.org/wiki/FASTA_format).

 The header line (identifier) line, which begins with '>', gives a name and/or a unique identifier for the sequence, and may also contain additional information.
 Here, we get information about the contigs, their length and k-mer coverage.
 The remaining lines contain sequence, encoded as nucleotides (ATCG).